LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

 <img style="width:600px" src="img/ConvoBuilder/kb_associate_article.png">

-### Train a knowledge base
+### Tune a knowledge base

-After you've added your content and linked it to intents, train the knowledge base.
-Training involves:
+After you've added your content and linked it to intents, tune the knowledge base.
+Tuning involves:

 1. Performing a search using a consumer utterance.
 2. Reviewing the results.
 3. Adding or removing training phrases in the intents as needed.

-**To train a knowledge base**
+**To tune a knowledge base**

 1. Open the knowledge base.
 2. In the Test User Input panel on the right, specify the following: